Onboarding New Products

 }

-From the response you can see that certificate_info has definition of LocalizedStringDefinition, and it's usage is reference_by_label.
+Attribute that certificate_info has definition of LocalizedStringDefinition, and it's usage is reference_by_label.
 This means that certificate_info can be assigned only certain values.
 These are returned by the attribute-types/certificate_info request:

-click to see `attribute-types/attributes` request for `certificate_info`
+Click to see `attribute-types/attributes` request for `certificate_info`

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-click to see `attribute-types/attributes` response for `certificate_info`
+Click to see `attribute-types/attributes` response for `certificate_info`

 {